ReScience/ReScience-submission/article/Caron-Lessard-Wu-Poisot-2018.md

 @fig:figure8).
 Therefore, the results we added strongly support the main argument from the original paper : adding stochasticity almost always obscures the density-dependent effect of natural enemies.

+The discrepancies we noted in the dynamics of the stochastic model with the generalist parasite (in @fig:figure6 (a) and (b) in particular) are difficult to explain.
+It seems unlikely that it is cause to the model implementation itself, since we successfully replicated the dynamic of the same system in the deterministic model, and in the system with a specialist parasitoid in the stochastic model.

 The mathematical model from the original paper was well detailed, which allowed us to create our own implementation.
 The equation for the number of survivors